datastax/starlight-for-rabbitmq/README.md

 ### Consistent metadata store

-The Pulsar RabbitMQ gateway uses Apache Zookeeper to store the AMQP entities metadata consistently.
+Starlight for RabbitMQ uses Apache Zookeeper to store the AMQP entities metadata consistently.
 The existing ZooKeeper configuration store can be reused for this, and Starlight for RabbitMQ will employ the /starlight-rabbitmq prefix to write its entries into ZooKeeper.

 ### Security and authentication